-Unfortunately their natural habitat is being destroyed by logging, so their numbers in the wild are likely to diminish alarmingly.
+Unfortunately, their natural habitat is being destroyed by logging, so their numbers in the wild are likely to diminish alarmingly.
 As of March 2012, export of wild-caught lizards has been completely banned, so all future pets will have to come from captive breeding the small number of lizards already exported.
 After the ban, their prices have soared; however, as more are bred, they might well fall down again.
 Overall, this is a rather welcome development since captive-bred geckos are far more hardy and easy to keep than wild-caught animals.

 The electric blue gecko is often referred to as a day gecko, but it does not belong to the genus Phelsuma, so is not a true day gecko.
 However its care is very similar to Phelsuma geckos; it is also active during the day, requires a tall, planted tank, and eats insects and nectar.
 Males are territorial and only one should be kept in an enclosure.

 The geckos communicate through a series of chirps, inflating their throats, bobbing their heads and wagging their tails.
 They are bold geckos, easily tamed, and although too small and fragile to be handled, will learn to climb onto their owners hands and take food from it.